Speech-Language Pathology, MS

 Degree Requirements

-• In addition to satisfactory academic and clinical aptitude, candidates are expected to demonstrate Essential Skills and Abilities.
+• In addition to satisfactory academic and clinical aptitude, candidates are expected to demonstrate Core Functions.
 These skills include academic and non-academic components necessary for graduate study and professional practice.
-Candidates must demonstrate skills and attributes in five areas: communication, motor, intellectual-cognitive, sensory-observational, and behavioral-social.
-These essential skills enable candidates to meet graduate and professional requirements as measured by state licensure and national certification.
-Candidates will review the Essential Skills and Abilities during orientation, mid-term of first semester and then on an as needed basis.
-(Council of Academic Programs in Communication and Sciences and Disorders, 2007).
+Candidates must demonstrate skills and attributes in six areas: communication, motor, sensory, intellectual-cognitive, interpersonal, and cultural responsiveness.
+These core functions enable candidates to meet graduate and professional requirements as measured by state licensure and national certification.
+Candidates will review the Core Functions during orientation, mid-term of first semester and then on an as needed basis.
+(Council of Academic Programs in Communication and Sciences and Disorders, 2023).

 • Candidates must successfully complete the following within the first 30 days of enrollment: